kperusko/cheatsheet/linux.md

 chgrp administrator foo (set admnistrator user as group of the file / folder foo)

-touch foo.bar (create file with name foo.bar) echo "foobar" > foo.bar (creates file foo.bar if doesn't exists or overwrites existing file and writes foobar inside) echo "foobar" >> foo.bar (creates file foo.bar if doesnt exists and writes foobar inside, appends to the file if file already exits)
+touch foo.bar (create file with name foo.bar) echo "foobar" > foo.bar (creates file foo.bar if does not exists or overwrites existing file and writes foobar inside) echo "foobar" >> foo.bar (creates file foo.bar if does not exists and writes foobar inside, appends to the file if file already exits)

 vim imefilea.txt ili vi imefilea.txt (opens text editor VIM) INSERT (keyboard button) enables editing the file